MSpiechowicz/business-card-style-website/README.md

 ## Configuration

-In case you would like to modify the default variables, you can do so by updating the .env file.
+In case you would like to modify the default variables, you can do so by updating the .env.example file and adjusting it to your needs (remember to remove the *.example* extension inside the filename and remove the github ignore rule or move entire variables to your CI/CD pipeline).
 Below is a list of available variables.

 | Variable                                | Description                             |
 |-----------------------------------------|-----------------------------------------|